EzeSosa/pass-manager-hexagonal/README.md

   - The application layer, which contains the services and the application logic, and
   - The infrastructure layer, which implements all the components related to the framework and external dependencies (such as REST API or databases).

-The main goal of this separation is to make use of the depedency inversion principle.
-Within this architecture, infrastructure layer depends of application and domain layer, and application layer depends of domain layer, while domain layer depends on itself.
+The main goal of this separation is to make use of the dependency inversion principle.
+Within this architecture, infrastructure layer depends on application and domain layer, and application layer depends on domain layer, while domain layer depends on itself.

-The implementation of this archicture leads to the following __basic__ directory structure:
+The implementation of this architecture leads to the following __basic__ directory structure:

 ```
 pass-manager